IonRepo/IonPred/README.md

 [Data](https://www.dropbox.com/scl/fi/hz9acwsvprnpyhoxepyeb/data.zip?rlkey=oedrl0shx4gga8jvnl14t151q&dl=0)

-As well, a rather quick introduction might be found in our [`introduction`](Introduction.pdf), which introduces some background theory as well as innovative implementations of new algorithms.
+As well, a rather quick discussion might be found in our [`introduction`](Introduction.pdf) to ML in the field, which introduces some background theory as well as innovative implementations.

-Please be aware that the code is under active development, bug reports are welcomed in the GitHub issues!
+Please be aware that the code and text is under active development, bug reports are welcomed in the GitHub issues!

 ## Installation